How Much Time Do You Have?

 Stress – Something that grows enormously when you don’t budget.
 In fact, not only will a budget reduce stress, it will actually bring you joy.
 Ditch the extra stress; get a budget.

-Whack-A-Mole – Whack-a-mole is an arcade game where … oh.
+Whack-A-Mole (WAM) – Whack-a-mole is an arcade game where … oh.
 Budgeting.
 Sorry.
 Budget whack-a-mole is when you need to borrow from one budget category to cover expenses in another budget category.
-It’s all about rolling with the punches.
+It’s all about rolling with the punches, as in “Sally Beth was tired of WAMing money every month to fill her gas tank, so she started allocating more dollars to her ‘Fuel’ category each payday.”

 Zero-Based Budgeting – If you’re a YNABer, you know that every dollar gets a job.
 So, if you give more money to one category, you have to give less to another.
 That is zero-based budgeting.
 And it works, because it forces you to clarify your priorities.